Total Processing is now part of

 What are recurring payments?

-Recurring payments are defined as any transaction where the customer consents to have their card details stored or use previously stored details to make a transaction.
+Recurring payments, also known as recurring billing, are defined as any transaction where the customer consents to have their card details stored or use previously stored details to make a transaction.
 In other words, a contract of sorts is established between you, the merchant, and your customer so that they’re now a part of your subscription service.
 So, once this has happened, you can then schedule a transaction to be automated and pulled from your customer’s account or card at regular intervals.

 Examples of recurring payments